Inclusion Starts with Empathy

 - Address and prevent microaggressions and bias incidents: Empathy helps us recognize the impact of our words and actions on others.
 By actively listening and understanding the experiences of marginalized groups, we can address and prevent microaggressions and bias incidents, creating a more inclusive work environment.

-Recognizing and Addressing Bias
+Recognizing and addressing bias

 - Be aware of our own biases and assumptions: We all have biases and assumptions that can influence our thoughts and actions.
 The first step is to recognize and acknowledge our own biases, and be willing to challenge them.